butschi84/F2S/README.md

 ![](docs/architecture.png)

 * **API Server**<br/>
   API Server is the REST API Interface.
-Functions can be defined and invoked via API
+Functions can be defined and invoked via API.
+All invocations are sent to dispatcher.
 * **Metrics**<br/>
   F2S Exposes Metrics in order to be able to make scaling decisions and have insight in all activity
 * **Config**<br/>
   The Config package observes CRD's (F2SFunction Declarations) in "f2s" namespace on kubernetes
 * **Kafka**<br/>
-  Package for Interaction with Kafka Event Bus (planned)
+  Package for Interaction with Kafka Event Bus (planned).
+All invocations are sent to dispatcher.
 * **Operator**<br/>
-  Operator reacts to Config Changes and creates or deletes deployments and services in f2s-containers namespace
+  Operator reacts to Config Changes and creates or deletes deployments and services in f2s-containers namespace.
+It is also responsible for scaling functions up and down.
+* **Dispatcher**<br/>
+  Dispatcher picks up all incoming requests (REST, Kafka) and decides which function pod should serve the request.

 ## Namespaces
 F2S uses 2 fixed namespaces in kubernetes